-Primary care business consultant Daniel Vincent offers tips on how to manage pay rises for the practice team following the NHS pay award announcement in July
+Primary care business consultant Daniel Vincent offers tips on how to manage pay rises for the practice team following the recent NHS pay award announcement

 The pay rise will apply to all salaried GPs as well as any practice staff members on NHS Agenda for Change contracts.
-In practice, however, all partnerships will be under pressure to match the pay award, partly due to simple market forces but also in light of sacrifices made by the workforce throughout the pandemic.
+In practice, however, all partnerships will be under pressure to match the pay award, partly due to simple market forces but also in light of sacrifices continuing to be made by the workforce.
 The issue is further complicated by the potential for industrial action.

 Similar to last year, the announcement was made via the press, so we found out about a significant, business altering change without time to prepare announcements to our teams.